vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 ### OpenGalaxy

 * OpenGalaxy
-* 项目构思：利用开源领域的开放数据，构建整个开源世界的协作网络关系图数据库，并通过一些图算法评估项目价值，并最终形成可视化项目
+* The open source world is composed of millions of developers and projects by all the contributions like issues and PRs.
+We will use open source data to construct the collaborate network on GitHub and use graph algorithm to look into it.
+Finally we will present the whole open source world to you which is OpenGalaxy.
-* 成员
+* Team members
-    * 赵生宇 —— 同济大学 X-lab
+    * Shengyu Zhao —— Tongji University X-lab
-    * 翁振杰 —— 华东师范大学 X-lab
+    * Zhenjie Weng —— East China Normal University X-lab
-    * 顾业鸣 —— 华东师范大学 X-lab
+    * Yeming Gu —— East China Normal University X-lab
-    * 唐烨男 —— 华东师范大学 X-lab
+    * Yenan Tang —— East China Normal University X-lab